 In front of the entrance there is a wide portico with six Ionic pillars, which is unfortunately slightly hidden by an iron gate.

-Underneath the altar of the first chapel on the right the gridiron on which Saint Lawrence himself was burnt during the persecutions ordered by te Emperor Valeriano in the middle of the 3rd century.
+Underneath the altar of the first chapel on the right, you can see the gridiron on which Saint Lawrence himself was burnt during the persecutions ordered by te Emperor Valeriano in the middle of the 3rd century.

 A chapel on the left contains a 16th century crucifix made by Michelangelo.